voltrondata/sqlflite/README.md

 ```

 The above command will automatically mount a very small TPC-H DuckDB database file.

+**Note**: You can disable TLS in the container by setting environment variable: `TLS_ENABLED` to "0" (default is "1" - enabled).
+This is not recommended unless you are using an mTLS sidecar in Kubernetes or something similar, as it will be insecure.

 ### Optional - open a different database file
 When running the Docker image - you can have it run your own DuckDB database file (the database must be built with DuckDB version: 0.9.2).